 Do I have to use an umbrella company if I am inside IR35?

-You do not have to use an umbrella company if you don’t want to, but it may reduce the number of assignments you can work on.
+You do not have to use an umbrella company, but it may reduce the number of assignments you can work on.

-If you’re used to contracting outside IR35 via a limited company, but you find yourself inside IR35 – the tax benefits of incorporation will no longer apply for that contract.
-If you have a choice of business structure, the umbrella route is a prudent one.
+If you are used to contracting outside IR35 via a limited company but move inside IR35, the tax benefits of incorporation will no longer apply for that contract.

 How do I leave an umbrella company?

-Assuming you’ve chosen a trustworthy and accredited umbrella company – leaving should be straightforward.
-Ring up your umbrella company, let them know you want to leave, and request your P45 to start the process.
+Assuming you’ve chosen a trustworthy umbrella company, leaving should be straightforward.
+Contact your umbrella company, inform them, and request your P45.